EventStore/documentation/docs/server/5.0/server/system-streams.md

   - `updated`: Updated date
   - `updatedBy`: User who updated configuration
   - `maxCount`: The number of configuration events to save
   - `entries`: Configuration items set by event.
-Find more details of configuration items for [the .NET API](/v5/dotnet-api/competing-consumers.md) and [the HTTP API](/v5/http-api/competing-consumers.md).

 ## `$all`